redooor/redminportal/README.md

 It is recommended that contributors use Laravel Homestead for development because it will provide the same development environment for all of us.
 Read more about Laravel Homestead [here](http://laravel.com/docs/master/homestead).

+1. Install Laravel 5.0 using [this guide](http://laravel.com/docs/5.0/installation).
+We'll call this the [root].
+2. Create a folder named "packages" inside the [root] folder.
-1. Clone the Redooor\Redminportal repository into workbench\redooor\redminportal folder.
+3. Clone the Redooor\Redminportal repository into [root]\packages\redooor\redminportal folder.
+4. Open a terminal, cd to [root]\packages\redooor\redminportal folder then run:

+    `composer update --prefer-dist -vvv --profile`

+5. Now open [root]'s composer.json file, under "require" add "illuminate/html" like this:

+        "require": {
+            "laravel/framework": "5.0.*",
+            "illuminate/html": "~5.0"
+        },

-2. Then add Redooor\Redminportal to your app\config\app.php providers array like this:
+6. Then add Redooor\Redminportal source to [root]'s composer.json under "autoload" like this:

+        "autoload": {
+            "classmap": [
+                "database"
+            ],
+            "psr-4": {
+                "App\\": "app/",
+                "Redooor\\Redminportal\\": "packages/redooor/redminportal/src"
+            }
+        },

+7. Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
+Like this:

+        "minimum-stability": "dev",
+        "prefer-stable": true

+8. Then cd to [root]'s folder and run:

+    `composer update --prefer-dist -vvv --profile`

+9. Now, edit your [root]\config\app.php providers and alias array like this:

         'providers' => array(
             'Illuminate\Foundation\Providers\ArtisanServiceProvider',
             ... omitted ...

-            'Illuminate\Workbench\WorkbenchServiceProvider',
-            'Cartalyst\Sentry\SentryServiceProvider',
+            // Add these 2 lines
             'Redooor\Redminportal\RedminportalServiceProvider',
+            'Illuminate\Html\HtmlServiceProvider'
         ),

-3. Then run `php composer update` in workspace\redoooor\redminportal folder.
-4. Then run `php artisan dump-autoload` in a terminal.
-5. This Package is dependant on Cartalyst Sentry.
-In order to do the database migration and seeding, we'll need to add it to the main application's composer.json file, under "require":

-        "require": {
-            "laravel/framework": "4.2.*",
-            "cartalyst/sentry": "2.1.*"
-        },

-Due to the use of getID3 package, we need to set the minimum-stability to "dev" but prefer-stable to "true".
-Like this:

-        "minimum-stability": "dev",
-        "prefer-stable": true

-6. Then run `php composer update` in the main app folder.
+        'aliases' => [
+            ... omitted ...

+            // Add these 2 lines
+            'Form'=> 'Illuminate\Html\FormFacade',
+            'HTML'=> 'Illuminate\Html\HtmlFacade',

+        ],

-7. Run the following commands in a terminal to perform database migration for both Redminportal and Sentry:
+10. Run the following commands in a terminal to perform database migration for Redminportal inside the [root] folder:

-        ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="migrations"
+        ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="migrations" --force
         ?> composer dump-autoload
         ?> php artisan migrate

+    **NOTE: using --force will overwrite existing files**

-8. Run the following in a terminal to seed the database with initial admin username and password:
+11. Run the following in a terminal to seed the database with initial admin username and password:

         ?> php artisan db:seed --class="RedminSeeder"

         Username/password: admin@admin.com/admin

-9. Publish package assets by running this in a terminal:
+12. Publish package assets by running this in a terminal:

-        php artisan asset:publish --bench=redooor/redminportal
+        ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="public" --force

+    **NOTE: using --force will overwrite existing files**

-10. Publish package config by running this in a terminal:
+13. Publish package config by running this in a terminal:

-        php artisan config:publish --path="workbench/redooor/redminportal/src/config" redooor/redminportal
+        ?> php artisan vendor:publish --provider="Redooor\Redminportal\RedminportalServiceProvider" --tag="config" --force

+    **NOTE: using --force will overwrite existing files**

 ## Install Grunt and Bower dependencies